leezhiwei/ArduinoNanoMotorUltrasonic/README.md

-# ArduinoNanoMotorUltrasonic
+# Arduino Nano Ultrasonic Motor
-This is a simple project to test the capability of the transistor and ultrasonic sensor
+This is a simple project to test the capability of the transistor and ultrasonic sensor.

 # Requirements
-Arduino Nano
+1. Arduino Nano
-Small Motor
+2. Small Motor
-HC-SR04 Ultrasonic Sensor
+3. HC-SR04 Ultrasonic Sensor
-2n3904 Transistor
+4. 2n3904 Transistor

 # Instructions
 1. Load the .ino file into Arduino IDE and upload it to your nano.